-If your health needs change and your home needs to be adapted in some way, eg. a handrail or ramp at the entrance to your home, or a bath replaced with a shower, we can often do this using funding from the Scottish Government.
+If your health needs change and your home needs to be adapted in some way, eg. building a ramp to your front door or replacing a bath with a shower, we can often do this using funding from the Scottish Government.

-Anyone applying to us for an adaptation must be referred by a specialist, typically an Occupational Therapist (OT).
+Anyone applying to us for an adaptation must be referred by a specialist - typically an Occupational Therapist (OT).
 Funding for such adaptations is provided annually and often gets used up quickly.
 If this happens, requests will be put on a waiting list until more funding is available.
 For more information, please contact your Neighbourhood Officer.